PKFireBarry/Borkin-Industries/TASKS.md

 - [x] Update backend and frontend to fully automate the booking update and payment flow for the user.
 - [x] Fix client booking details modal to always show service names instead of IDs
 - [x] Add contractor name and phone number to booking details model and display in booking details UI
+- [x] Clean up and restyle booking details modal for clarity and client-friendliness
+- [x] Refine dashboard navigation layout to be fully responsive and collapsible for all device types
+- [x] Create reusable PhotoUpload component
+- [x] Integrate PhotoUpload into client profile, contractor profile, and pet management
+- [x] Update forms to save/display photo URLs

 ### 5. Contractor Application & Onboarding
 - [x] Build contractor application form (resume, experience, education, address, driving range, certifications, references)